The Beginning: Trying to get Pregnant

 Before your begin treatment, we strongly suggest discussing the following with your partner to make sure you are on the same page and both have the same expectations throughout the process.
 You may find it helpful to create a list of pros and cons for each of the decisions you are faced with.

 1) The first thing to decide is how long you will continue to pursue fertility treatment.
-It helps to have an idea for when you may begin considering other options such as adoption or continuing a child free life.
-This decision may be a difficult one and you may want to come back to it once you have began treatment(s), based on the results you are seeing.
+It helps to have an idea for when you may begin considering other options such as adoption or continuing a child-free life.
+This decision may be a difficult one and you may want to come back to it once you have begun treatment(s), based on the results you are seeing.

 2) The financial burden of infertility is one of the biggest reasons couples can no longer continue treatment.
 Setting an initial budget (which can change as time goes on) for these expenses can help you manage some of the stress associated with infertility treatment.
 Instead of worrying week to week about how much you can spend or will spend, create an overview of your finances so you know how much you can realistically set aside for treatments.
 It is also important to work with a provider who is transparent about what you can expect to pay for your treatment, from start to finish.